abes140377/homelab-cli/docs/future-proposals/debug-flag-and-enhanced-error-logging.md

-# Proposal: Add a debug flag and enhance error logging for better troubleshooting
+/openspec:proposal Add a debug flag and enhance error logging for better troubleshooting

 Introduce a debug flag as described in https://oclif.io/docs/base_class